-The Corporation shall disqualify any managing general partner who is not in good standing with the LHC or Corporation, as defined herein.
+The Corporation shall disqualify any member of the project team who is not in good standing with the LHC or Corporation, as defined herein.
 Anyone who is "not in good standing" will be considered ineligible to receive a reservation/allocation of credits during this Funding Round.
 One is considered to be "not in good standing" with the LHC or Corporation if one has met one or more of the following criteria:

 - a.
-Has been debarred or received a limited denial of participation in the past ten years by any federal or state organization from participating in any development program and/or has outstanding flags in HUD's national 2530 National Participation system; - b.
-Within the past ten years has been in a bankruptcy, an adverse fair housing settlement, an adverse civil rights settlement, or an adverse federal or state government proceeding and settlement; - c.
-Has been involved within the past ten years in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one of the representations contained in an application for tax credits without the express approval of the LHC or the Corporation; - d.
-Has been found to be directly or indirectly responsible for any other project within the past five years in which there is or was uncorrected noncompliance more than three months from the date of notification by the LHC or Corporation or any other state allocating agency unless the LHC or the Corporation determines, in its discretion, that the uncorrected non-compliance was not the fault of the person in question; - e.
-Interferes with a tax credit application for which it is not an owner or Principal at a public hearing or other official meeting; - f.
-Has outstanding flags in HUD's national 2530 National Participation system; - g.
-Has been or is currently involved in any project awarded Tax Credits in 2011 or earlier for which the final cost certification requirements were not met by July 10, 2017; - h.
-Has been or is currently involved in any project awarded tax credits after 2000 where there has been a change in general partners or managing members during the last five years that the LHC or Corporation did not approve in writing beforehand; - i.
-Are delinquent or in default on any LHC or Corporation obligation, including but not limited to HOME repayment, as of July 10, 2017 (final application date) will be considered ineligible to receive a reservation/allocation of credits during this Funding Round; - j.
-Has an outstanding audit report requirement or unresolved audit deficiencies as of July 10, 2017 (final application date) will be considered ineligible to receive a reservation/allocation of credits during this Funding Round; - k.
-Has unresolved outstanding 8823's or other outstanding Compliance Violations as of July 10, 2017 (final application date) will be considered ineligible to receive a reservation/allocation of credits during this Funding Round; or

-- I. Are currently out of compliance with project schedules by greater than ninety days as of July 10, 2017 (final application date) on existing projects at the Corporation.
+Within the past ten (10) years, has been debarred or received a limited denial of participation by any federal or state organization from participating in any development program and/or has outstanding flags in HUD's national 2530 National Participation system; - b.
+Within the past ten (10) years, has been in a bankruptcy; - c.
+Within the past ten (10) years, Has had an adverse fair housing settlement, an adverse civil rights settlement, or an adverse federal or state government proceeding and settlement; - d.
+Within the past ten (10) years, has been involved in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one of the representations contained in an application for tax credits without the express approval of the LHC;

+- e.
+Within the past five (5) years, has been found to be directly or indirectly responsible for any other project in which there is or was an uncorrected issue of non-compliance that remained uncorrected for more than three (3) months from the date of notification by the LHC or any other state allocating agency unless the LHC determines, in its discretion, that the uncorrected non-compliance was not the fault of the person in question; - f.
+Has been or is currently involved in any project awarded tax credits in 2015 or earlier for which the final cost certification requirements were not met by the application date; - g.
+Has been or is currently involved in any project awarded tax credits after 2010 where there has been a change in general partners or managing members during the last five (5) years that the LHC did not approve in writing beforehand; - h.
+Is delinquent or in default on any LHC obligation, including but not limited to, HOME repayment, as of the application date; - i.
+Has an outstanding audit report requirement or unresolved audit deficiencies as of the application date; - j.
+Has unresolved outstanding 8823's or other outstanding compliance violations as of application date; or - k.
+Is currently out of compliance with project schedules on existing projects funded by the LHC by greater than ninety (90) days as of application date.

 Notwithstanding the foregoing, any managing general partner deemed not in good standing by the LHC Asset Management department will be subject to disqualification.

 Prospective applicants are hereby notified that any and all expenses incurred in the preparation of applications to be submitted during this round are incurred at their own risk and are subject to forfeiture.